Dave864/Hex_Summons/README.md

 #### Player

 Player characters only have the level and affinity stat by default.
 All other stats are defined by a class which is set to them.
 A player character always has a class.
 The class is determined by the number and element of the wisps that are set to the character.
 For example, a player with the earth affinity and no other wisps set to them would be assigned the "Guard" class, which has its own set of stats.
 When that same character has a water wisp set to them, their class then changes to the "Herbalist" class.
-While this introduces the potential for a multitude of classes, in reality there are class chains that each player character can bet set to that can be determined by the elemental alignment of the character as determined by the wisps set.
+While this introduces the potential for an unmanageable number of classes, in reality individual classes can be condensed into class chains that each player character can bet set to that can be determined by the elemental alignment of the character as determined by the wisps set.
 Since a player character has an initial affinity, these class chains can be further reduced to a more manageable number.

+Class Chain Grouping:
 - core
 - core + element_1
 - core + element_2